|

-Venezuela and Colombia are the two most northerly South Amerivan countries.
-The country is divided into several areas.
-There is a narrow coastal strip.
+Venezuela and Colombia are the two most northerly South American countries.
+The country is divided into several geographic regions.
+There is a narrow coastal strip, in fact the most narrow coastal strip of all the South American countries.
+In some places the cliffs decend diectly in to the Caribbean.
 Inland there is a mountneous or centel highlands hilly area with a great deal of agricultural, well watered land.
-This is in fact the tail of the Andes and Venezuelan is sometimes described as an Andean country, but culturally the country seems more Caribbean.
-South of the mountains or central highlands is the llanos are flat plsain drained by the Orionono River, one of South America's great rivers.
+The country is capable of producing enough food to be self sufficent in food.
+Govermnt policies, especially the Communist policies of Chavez and Maduro hav left the country staving.
+Venezuela is the northern tail of the Andes and the country is sometimes described as an Andean country, but culturally the country seems more Caribbean.
+South of the mountains or central highlands is the llanos, a flat plain drained by the Orionono River, one of South America's great rivers.
+Much of northern South America is drained by the Orionoco.
+Areas to the south are drained by the Amazon and its tributries.
+The Orionoco touches on three countries (Brazil, Colombia and Guyana), is most strongly associated with Venezuela.
+The river was the highway by which Amerindians moved toward and into the Caribbean islands.
+Venezuela has attejpted to harnass the river by building industrial projects along it, but with little success.
 In the extreme south and the east there is Amazonian jungle.
+The country's principal natural resource is oil and there are important fields in the east and west.
+Venezuel is believed to have the largest oil reservs in the world.

 Venezuela was populated by many different Native American groups.
 There were three main groups: the Carib, Arawak, and the Chibcha.Experts now differ on the pre-Conuest population and the level of cultutre.
 Christopher Columbus was the first European to see Venezuela which he encountered on his Third Voyage (1498).
 He landed on the Paria Peninsula in western Venezuela.
 He also explored the Orionoco Delta in eastern Venezuela.
 He concluded that he had reached more than another Caribbean island, but still did not believe he had reached Asia.
 Venezuela proved to be a backwater of the Spanish colonial Empire.
 The Spanish did not find the gold and silver that made Mexico and Peru so important.
 Administratively it was part of Nuevo Granada.
 For three centuries in languished within the Spanish colonial empire.
 It proved to be a hot bed of the independence movement, it part because Simon Bolívar was born there.
 Despite repeated stbacks he the independence movement in the north.
 In a famed march across the Andes, he achieved his first success, liberating Colombia (1819).
 This was followed by Vnezuela (1821), and Ecuador, Peru, and Bolivia (1825).
 Bolívar's dream was a united Gran Colombia, but this could not withstand regional differences.
 Gran Colombia split up into modern Colombia, Ecuador, and Venezuela.
 The independent history of Venezuela was not a tranquil one.
 Venezuela was racked with civil strife, wars, dictatorships, and economic mismanagement. raged in the country well into the next century.
 Though some dictators sought real reform, most milked their positions for personal gain.
 The illdefined border resulted in a serious proble with Britain over the border ith British Guiana (modern Guyana) (1840s).
 That dispute is still not fully resolved.
 The discoveryof oil in the Gulf of Maricaibo provided an important new resource (early 20th century).
 The country continued to be plagued with dictators.
 The oil wealth went primarily to the ruling oligarchy.
 Romulo Betancourt led a popular revolt ushering in anew concern with democracy expressed within a new constitution (1947).
 Venezuela held its first real democratic election--the respected novelist Romulo Gallegos.
 He did not, however, serve out his term.
 Another in a long-line of dictators seized power--Perez Jimenez.
 Democracy was slowly taking route.
 Venezueal achieved its first non-violent presidential succession (1963).
 The rise in oil prices during the 1970s greatly increased oil revenue.
 While democratic governments used the oil revenue better than the dictators, Venezuela did not develop a vibant econonomy.
 The county was increasingly dependent on oil.
 Whatever the price of oil, oil exports alone can not provide a decent life for all Venezuelans.
 And the country's poor received little benefit from the oil-based econoy.
 The drop in oil prices (late-1980s) hit Venezuela hard setting off domestic turbulence.
 Riots in Caracas were put down vilontely.
 Two attempted coups occurred (1992).
 One of the coup instigators, Col Hugo Chavez, was later to win election as president running a populist campaign.
 He is turing Venezuela a Socialist state and is intent on making himself Venezuela's permanent president.